 (ii) Cell Phone App Inventor, (iii) Design of a Heat Exchanger, (iv) 3D Printing, (v) Arduino Programming, (vi) Costa Rica Design of a School Site and Educational Facility, and (vii) CoRe Industry-Sponsored Projects.
 CoRe Industry-Sponsored Projects involved collaborations with ArcelorMittal on an optimal basic oxygen furnace steelmaking scrap mix design.
 Teams from each of the project types will display their prototypes at Design Day along with posters detailing their design concepts.
 Pre- college students will recognize the most outstanding projects with awards.

-We would like to thank our Fall 2019 project sponsors:
+We would like to thank our Spring 2020 project sponsors:

 More information can be found at Cornerstone Engineering.